 If we had to single-out one Bordeaux region to head the list, there would be no argument.
 World-renowned and adored by every wine lover on the planet, Pauillac needs little introduction.
 It lays claim to three legendary wine estates – Chateau Latour, Lafite, and Mouton Rothschild.
 All of which are delightfully different in style.

 However, many enthusiasts would say that this is merely the beginning.
 Pauillac’s wines, including some 5th Growths that are worth far more than their classification, are diverse and cover everything from hum-drum to iconic and collectible.
 The show’s star is Cabernet Sauvignon, which is essential in providing that quintessential Pauillac characteristic of fresh, soft-fruit, oak, and subtlety combined with substance.
 Cigar-box, tobacco – tasting notes from many properties across different vintages all suggest something very refined and yet powerful.
 Smelling the richness and feeling the force of Cabernet Sauvignon in these wines, it is strange to think that 200 years ago, Malbec was favored in the Medoc’s vineyards.

 The region lies between St-Julien to the south and St-Estephe to the north.
 The zone consists of about 1,230 hectares of vineyards, which on average produce 7 million bottles of wine.
 Pauillac boasts 18 classed growths and about sixteen cru bourgeois.
-As one would expect, Lafite, Latour and Mouton Rothschild occupy the prime spots in terms of terroir – Latour’s proximity to the estuary famously ensures that the estate hardly ever suffers from frost, enabling it to make great wine in terrible years, such as 1991.
+As one would expect, Lafite, Latour, and Mouton Rothschild occupy the prime spots in terms of terroir – Latour’s proximity to the estuary famously ensures that the estate hardly ever suffers from frost, enabling it to make a great wine in terrible years, such as 1991.
 First Growths Lafite and Mouton Rothschild are not as close to the estuary as Latour, but they occupy an enviable location on a gravel plateau.
 Lafite marks the northernmost boundary of Pauillac – St Estephe is but a stone’s throw away.